 “Yes, I’m sure,” Joanne replied, looking toward her father again.
 “He said so.”

 “You better check again or my floor’s going to have a hole in it.
 You know how expensive repairs can be.”

-“Do you want me to get away from here then?”
+“Do you want me to leave then?”

 “Hello?”
-Joanne says anxiously.
+Joanne said anxiously.

 “No, I’m still in New York and I’m just calling just for the sake of it.”

 “Okay, okay.
 I’ll stop.
 So…can you come?”

 She hung up after he gave her the location.